Sentry Page Protection

 US Dollar Index Monthly chart

-Price closed November below the long term trend 10 month moving average switching the long term bias Bearish until months end.
+Price closed April below the long term trend 10 month moving average keeping the long term bias to Bearish until months end.

 (Long Term Bearish)

-Price closed November below the long term trend 10 month moving average switching the long term bias Bearish until months end.
+Price closed April below the long term trend 10 month moving average keeping the long term bias to Bearish until months end.

 (Long Term Bearish)

-The Euro was down -1.10% over the past week.
-It had remained largely range bound between 116-123 over the past year before its most recent breakdown.
+The Euro was down -0.45% over the past week.
+It has remained largely range bound between 105-112 over the past year before its most recent breakdown.

 Support / Resistance Levels (based upon respective time period closing price):